 Being justified by faith we rejoice in the hope of glory of God (5:2-4).
 For all have sinned and fall short of the glory of God (3:23).
 Glory is the perfect standard of Christ’s righteousness (Heb 1:3).
 Being justified we rejoice in the hope that one day we will be like Jesus (8:18, 29; 1 John 3:2, 3).
 We rejoice in that hope now in the midst of sufferings (8:17).
 God can use our suffering and pain to transform us.
-Being justified we rejoice in our sufferings (5:3).
+Being justified, we rejoice in our sufferings (5:3).
 Christians can rejoice in suffering because they have hope.
 They know that this suffering leads to glory (8:17).
-“The sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
-Suffering is for a short time (2 Cor 4:17).
+“The sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us (2 Cor 4:17).
 We know that suffering produces endurance or steadfastness.
 Endurance produces character and which produces a confident hope in God's eternal care.
 Thus we know that we are the children of God.
 This living hope encourages us to live in the hope of the glory yet to be revealed in us.
 Why God allows sufferings?
-God originally created the world perfect.
-But He also gave man the freedom to chose.
-When Adam sinned, death and suffering became inevitable part of life (5:12).
-The only solution to the fact of sin and suffering is Jesus Christ.
+God created the world perfectly.
+When Adam misused the freedom of choice and sinned, death and suffering became inevitable part of life (5:12).
+The only solution to our present suffering is Jesus Christ.
 When we believe in Christ, our future is secured in Christ.
-We may not know what the future holds, but we know who holds the future (8:28).
-God can take our suffering and hardship and use them for His glory.
-God promised that he will not let us be tempted beyond what we can endure (1 Cor 10:13).
+We may not know what the future holds, but we know who holds the future.
+God can take our suffering and hardship and use them for His glory and our blessing (Rom 8:28).
+God promised that he will not allow us to be tempted beyond what we can endure (1 Cor 10:13).
 We have the assurance that God is working in our lives to strengthen and develop our character.

 We have the hope that will not disappoint us (5:5-11).
 The hope we have is in the glory of God.
 Why this hope does not fail?
-“Because God has given us His Holy Spirit our hearts are filled with His love” (5:5).
-At the moment of salvation we received the gift of the Holy Spirit.
-Christ dwells in our hearts by the Holy Spirit (8:9; Col 1:27).
+“Because God has given us His Holy Spirit in our hearts to fill us with His love” (5:5).
+At the moment of salvation we received the gift of the Holy Spirit (Rom 8:9).
+Christ dwells in our hearts by the Holy Spirit (Col 1:27).
 Being justified by faith, Christ’s righteousness has become our righteousness.
-The greatness of God's love for us is demonstrated by the fact that Christ died for the ungodly who are not worthy of his attention (5:6).
+God's love for us is demonstrated by Christ who died for the ungodly.
+It is an undeserving love (Rom 5:6-8).
 He made us to love those who are unlovable.
-“In due time Christ died for the ungodly”.
+“When we were still without strength,in due time Christ died for the ungodly”.
 Being justified by His blood we shall be saved from the wrath of God (5:9).
 By nature we are the children of wrath and deserve God’s judgment (John 3:36).
-The blessing of justification is that we are free from coming judgment (1 Thess 5:9).
+The blessing of justification is that we are free from coming judgment (1 Thessalonians 5:9).
 Being justified by faith we shall be saved by His life (5:10).
 It is the death of Christ which saved us but it is the life of Christ which sustains our salvation.
 Christ ever lives to make intercession for us (Heb 7:25).
 Jesus said “Because I live, you shall live also” (John 14:19).
 So being justified we are reconciled to God through our Lord Jesus Christ (5:11).
-We do not fear the wrath of God anymore and rejoice in God through our Lord Jesus Christ.
+We do not fear the wrath of God anymore because we are in Christ.
+Now we rejoice in God through our Lord Jesus Christ.

 Adam and Christ Compared: 5:19-21.
-There is condemnation in first Adam but justification in last Adam.
+There is condemnation in the first Adam but justification in the last Adam.
 God created us to rule over His creation but we lost our significance because of the disobedience of Adam.
 Consequently death became the destiny of human race.
 But by Christ’s obedience many will be made righteous (5:19).
 The law was given to show, how corrupt and sinful we are.
 Because of Christ's faithful obedience on our behalf we have become heirs of eternal life through Him.
 Where sin increased, grace abounded all the more.
 Grace did not set aside the law but rather satisfies it.
 God’s grace is greater than all our sin.
 Once where death reigned, now eternal life reigns in Jesus Christ.
 We are saved by grace (2 Tim 1:9).
-As sin reigned in death, grace also might reign through righteousness leading to eternal life in Jesus Christ.
-Eternal life is the endless duration that we see, know, taste, admire and enjoy the grace of God (Ephesians 1:6).
+As sin reigned in death, grace also reigns through righteousness leading to eternal life in Jesus Christ.
+Eternal life is the endless duration of the quality of life we taste, admire and enjoy the grace of God (Ephesians 1:6).
 Because of Christ's faithful obedience on our behalf, we have become heirs of eternal life through him.
-Ask God to help you keep your confidence in the finished work of Christ.
+The believers have this confidence because of the finished work of Jesus Christ.